Athens County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the hearing officer finds that the BMV has met its burden of proof, your license suspension will be upheld.
+• Suspension Upheld: If the BMV finds sufficient evidence, your license suspension will be upheld.

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license that allows you to drive for specific purposes, such as work, school, or medical appointments.
+• Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted or hardship license, allowing you to drive under specific conditions.

-• What You Can Drive For: A hardship license typically restricts your driving to specific locations and times related to your approved purposes (work, school, medical).
+• What You Can Drive For: A hardship license typically allows driving for work, school, medical appointments, or other essential needs.

 Getting Your License Back